KonradHoeffner/tempoguide/index.md

 Their manabase is shaky so it is reasonable to think OTP daze can be useful.
 Just pay attention to how the opponent plays.
-I rarely if ever bring it in but is Consign considerable so you dont lose to saga tokens and Thoracle trigger?
+I rarely if ever bring it in but is Consign considerable so you don't lose to saga tokens and Thoracle trigger?
 If you play Harbinger then I would not bring consigns in.
-I think you can beat this deck without the Consign but im starting to wonder, some breakfast players are even bringing in Soul Cauldron.
+I think you can beat this deck without the Consign but I'm starting to wonder, some breakfast players are even bringing in Soul Cauldron.

 Eco:
 > Against Breakfast, I don’t bring in graveyard hate any more (keeping Nihil is good) because every card in my deck is good against them.